arkon/ng-sidebar/README.md

 ## Changelog

-See the [releases page](https://github.com/arkon/ng-sidebar/releases) in the GitHub repo.
+See the [releases page](https://github.com/arkon/ng-sidebar/releases) on GitHub.

 ## Usage